 When developing APIs for services in a company with a large user base, scalability becomes a critical consideration.
 Scaling an API in production for such a company requires keeping certain fundamentals in mind.
-Today, Iβll discuss a few key points that you should also keep in mind when approaching this challenge.
-Hereβs a breakdown of some key techniques and strategies you can use:
+Today, I’ll discuss a few key points that you should also keep in mind when approaching this challenge.
+Here’s a breakdown of some key techniques and strategies you can use:

 API Optimizations

-Reduce Payload Size: Send only the necessary data in responses and avoid including unnecessary properties, as every byte contributes to network overhead, even if itβs just a single byte.
+Reduce Payload Size: Send only the necessary data in responses and avoid including unnecessary properties, as every byte contributes to network overhead, even if it’s just a single byte.

 Response Compression: Enable compression techniques like Gzip or Brotli to reduce payload size and accelerate data transfer.

-Stateless Applications: Design application servers to be stateless, meaning they only process request-specific information and do not store or persist data locally.
-All state-related information, such as user sessions, should be managed in external systems like databases, caches (e.g., Redis), or session stores.
-This approach ensures that application servers can be easily scaled up or down during deployment to handle varying request loads, improving flexibility, fault tolerance, and scalability.
+Stateless Applications: Design application servers to be stateless, processing only request-specific information without storing or persisting data locally.
+Persist state-related information, such as user authentication or preferences, externally using databases, in-memory caches (e.g., Redis).This approach ensures that application servers can be easily scaled up or down during deployment to handle varying request loads, improving flexibility, fault tolerance, and scalability.

 Concurrency: Leverage concurrency to optimize performance when handling multiple tasks simultaneously.
 For instance, if an API request requires data from two or more services, you can make those service calls concurrently instead of sequentially.
 This reduces the overall response time by executing tasks in parallel, making better use of system resources.
+Consider using

 Database Optimizations